 This second meaning attached to the file type raised a number of issues, not the least of which was its inappropriateness.
 After all, one can write Fortran 95 code in fixed-form source.
 Fixed-form is still part of Fortran 2008!
 Should the source file names change every time a new standard comes out?
 Some compiler implementers added the user-created file types to the list of those recognized by their compiler, but not all, which created portability issues.
 In particular, DEC/Compaq/Intel did not take this route so that only .f90 is recognized as a free-form Fortran source file.

 This topic comes up for discussion in comp.lang.fortran on occasion, with the general agreement of those past and present members of the standards committee and implementers that conflating the source form and the standards level is a bad idea.
 So please don’t do it.
-If you insist, though, you can make Intel Fortran recognize any file type you want – instructions are here when using Visual Studio on Windows.
+If you insist, though, you can make Intel Fortran recognize any file type you want.
+In Visual Studio on Windows, go to Tools > Options > Intel Compilers and Libraries > IFORT Intel Fortran Classic > General.
+(The exact path to this varies by version.)
+Add your desired file types to the Fixed Format Extensions and Free Format Extensions properties and click OK.
 From the command line on Linux or OS X, the

 -Tf option is used to indicate that the filename that follows is a Fortran file.
 You may also need to add

 -free to indicate free-form source.
 On the Windows command line you can use

 /extfor to name the additional file types you want recognized.